 I envision a Pakistan that provides employment not only for all of its own people but also for the people who right now are working abroad.

 I will not only finish corruption, I will eradicate it from the root.

-Despite his previous captaincy of the Pakistan cricket team, he has a long way to go before his political party makes serious headway in Pakistan.
-His tactical skills from his playing days are no doubt still relied on, but speeches and rallies can only improve his league position.
+His previous captaincy of the Pakistan cricket team is an advantage.
+But, he has a long way to go before his political party makes serious headway in Pakistan.
+His tactical skills from his playing days are no doubt still relied on.
+He won’t be stumped or caught out that easily.
+But speeches and rallies can only improve his league position.

 When you need further help with your own public speaking skills, don’t forget that you can find a whole series of public speaking tips and hints.
 We have curated all of our tips from our own training courses and coaching programmes.
 And, of course, when you are ready for some more serious training or coaching, we can help.
 So, please don’t hesitate to get in touch.

 Telling It Straight is our very own public speaking tips newsletter.
 Packed with skills tips to help you with your next speech, why not receive it this month?

 What Not To Say In Your Speech

 Peace From Kim Jong-Un New Year Speech In 2020